bkuhn/talks/LinuxCon-Europe-2012/compliance.markdown

 + Most of what Conservancy does for its projects is *really* boring:
      + flight reimbursements for developers.
-     + invoicing donors for their finanical donations.
+     + invoicing donors for their financial donations.
      + paying developers with those donations.
      + handling other random logistical bulls***.
      + No one finds those talks exciting.